inductiva/inductiva/docs-sources/api-functions/api/index.md

 ## Classes & Methods Overview

+The table below provides an overview of the Python Client's main classes and their available methods.
+Most of these methods have corresponding CLI commands that offer the same functionality through the command line interface.

+For a more comprehensive understanding on when to use each interface and how they work together, see our [Interfaces with the API](../../how-it-works/building-blocks/index.md).

 | Class        | Methods                                 | CLI                                             | Resource Guide                                                   |
 |----------------------|---------------------------------------------|-----------------------------------------------------------|------------------------------------------------------------------|
 | [`benchmarks`](inductiva.benchmarks)               | `add_run`, `add_task`, `download_outpus`, `export`, `get_tasks`, `run`, `set_default`, `terminate`, `wait`                           | --                              | [Benchmark Guide](../../scale-up/benchmark/index.md)        |